Bjarturl/weaver/README.md

 # Password Wordlist Generator

-A customizable password wordlist generator for red teamers and OSINT practitioners.
+A customizable password wordlist generator for bug bounty hunters and security professionals.
 Use personal and contextual data to build targeted password lists for ethical security testing.

 **Focused on efficiency**: Despite using multiple words, numbers, and patterns, the tool generates concise wordlists through intelligent filtering.
 For example, the included `config.example.json` produces only ~90,000 passwords despite containing numerous personal data points, ensuring quality over quantity.